-As the eldest child of Italian and English immigrants, Dan was the first member of his family born in America.
+As the eldest child of immigrant parents, Dan was the first member of his family born in America.
 Raised by a single mom from an early age, finances were often challenging.
 Even so, his family instilled in him a strong appreciation and recognition of the special opportunities America offers.
 As a result, Dan has made public service an important part of his life.

 He enlisted in the Army National Guard after high school.
-While his military service was cut short due to a severe ankle injury, he found another way to engage in national service.
-As a Team Leader in the AmeriCorps National Civilian Community Corp, he led a team of young people in community-building projects throughout the Mid-Atlantic.
+While his military service was cut short due to injury, he found another way to engage in service.
+As a Team Leader in the AmeriCorps National Civilian Community Corp, he led a team of young people working on community projects across the Mid-Atlantic.
 Dan earned undergraduate degrees in education and history and became a certified secondary educator.
-Later he graduated with a law degree from Catholic University, where he ran the public interest auction, was given a community service award for his volunteer efforts, and was executive editor of their communications journal.
+He later graduated with a law degree from Catholic University, where he also ran their public interest auction, was given a community service award, and served as executive editor of their communications journal.
 Upon passing the bar Dan decided to serve the community again as a public defender focusing on juveniles and later as a county solicitor where he worked to make sure kids were safe in their homes and received a proper education.

 Dan and his wife Kim moved to Mt.
-Lebanon in 2002 where he joined the Mt.
+Lebanon where he joined the Mt.
 Lebanon Fire Department as a volunteer firefighter.
 In 2011, he was awarded the Medal of Merit for his attempt to save the life of a three-year-old child from a devastating house fire.
-He went on to be elected as a municipal commissioner, and has volunteered as a board member emeritus on the board of Outreach Teen and Family Center and the Center for Theater Arts, and a current board member on the Hollywood Theater in Dormont.
+He went on to be elected as a municipal commissioner, and has served the community on boards of such local institutions as Outreach Teen and Family Center, the Center for Theater Arts, and the Hollywood Theater in Dormont.

-Dan was elected to the House of Representatives in 2013 and currently serves on the Education Committee as the Co-Chair of the Sub-Committee on Special Education, on the Judiciary Committee as the Secretary, as well as a member of the Veterans Affairs & Emergency Preparedness, Human Services, Children & Youth, and Policy Committees.
-Dan helped to form and now is Co-Chair of the Disabilities Caucus, and he is a member of the At-Risk Children & Youth, Government Reform, Early Childhood Education, LGBT Equality, Steel, and Fire/EMS Caucuses.
+Dan was elected to the House of Representatives in 2013 and currently serves on the Education Committee as the Co-Chair of the Sub-Committee on Special Education, on the Judiciary Committee as Secretary, and as a member of the Veterans Affairs & Emergency Preparedness, Human Services, and Children & Youth committees.
+Dan also works as Co-Chair of the Autism and Intellectual Disabilities Caucus, and on the At-Risk Children, Government Reform, Early Childhood Education, LGBT Equality, Steel, and Fire/EMS caucuses.